asmita-bhardwaj/cse15l-lab-reports/lab3.md

 ## `-i`

-`grep -i string file` is a command line argument that displays sentences that include the string.
+`grep -i string file` is a command line argument that displays sentences that include the `string`.
 The search is case insensitive, meaning that "historical" is the percieved as the same as "Historical".

 **EXAMPLE 1**